 Which Arm To Wear Watch On Left Or Right?

 The most common way to wear a watch is on the “Left Hand“, but wearing a watch is a personal choice, everyone has his own choice on how to tie a wristwatch best.

+Just be aware that wearing a watch on your right wrist may be considered less proper in some social circles.
 Watches have their own set of regulations, and the most common question we hear is: